petli/codplayer/doc/rpi_lcd_ir_board.md

 The LCD backlight I've got seems to consume some 60mA at 5V, but let's assume 100mA to get some margin.
 1 mA base current should be enough to switch that on, even assuming a beta of 100 (more likely it is 200).
-The 1 kOhm resistor R4 here ensures that no more than 2 mA is taken from the RPi, even if the output is configured for more.
+The 1K resistor R5 here ensures that no more than 2 mA is taken from the RPi, even if the output is configured for more.

 The status LED should get 20mA with a voltage drop of 2.1 V, which R2 controls.
 R3 limits base current to the 200 uA or so that's needed.

 It seems that the LCD contrast pin has a useful range of about 0-1 V, with the highest contrast at 0 V and at 1 V barely anything is visible.
-1 V hits at only about 10% on the potentiometer, but would be nicer to move the range a bit further down.
-R3 was intended to do that, but doesn't seem to help much.
-TBD.
+To complicate things further, there seems to be a pullup resistor of 10K on the LCD board, so just connecting a voltage splitting potentiometer doesn't work: half of it ends up in a parallel resistor network with the pullup.
+Instead an opamp is used in a simple voltage following configuration to isolate the potentiometer from the pullup resistor.
+The output voltage is split by R3 and R4, so that 5V out from IC1 gives 0.5V on the contrast pin, which is the lowest meaningful contrast.